Wangxiaoyue-lab/cyber/README.md

 This is a preliminary and untested bioinfomatics project standard, please use caution.

-If you have and suggestion , contact with me at caojundudu@qq.com
+If you have any suggestion , contact with me at caojundudu@qq.com

 # 1.Install